adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 restricting physical access to your computer and hardware wallets.
 How do we do this?
 It starts with following the dos and don'ts.

-* If you are leaving your house it is a good to put your laptop and hardware wallet in a safe.
+* If you are leaving your house it is a good idea to put your laptop and hardware wallet in a safe.
 Not all of use have a safe in our homes, however they are worth the money if we have something of value.
   Otherwise, if no safe is available hiding your hardware in a place